k78ma/quartz/content/4B/Synapses.md

 The function is called a Post-Synaptic Current (PSC) filter, or Post-Synaptic Potential (PSP) filter.

+Recall that the synapse takes action potential spikes as input.
 Multiple spikes form a **spike train**, and can be modeled as a sum of Dirac delta functions:
 $$
 a(t) = \sum_{p=1}^{3} \delta(t-t_{p})
 $$